 30 Corinth St., Roslindale

 Rozzie residents (and lots of folks from nearby neighborhoods) praise the Best of Boston-winning farmer’s market on Saturday mornings in Adams Park, which is filled with fresh produce and plenty of fun activities for little ones.
 Once you’ve shopped, head over to the Roslindale Substation, a giant Classical Revival building that converted electrical currents for streetcars until the ’70s.
 It’s become the hot spot in town as of late.
 When it was turned into a temporary Trillium Beer Garden last year, you’d find the space packed every night of the week with everyone from older folks to hipster parents sporting tattoos and strollers.
-Through September, a group of MIT grad students called Spaceus have taken over the building to create an inventive popup art space.
+The following summer, Spaceus took over the building to create an inventive popup art space.